nads2259/spaceeditorial/README.md

 php artisan serve --host=127.0.0.1 --port=8001
 ```

+Set `APP_SITE_URL` in `backend/.env` to the public-facing domain that serves the React app so transactional emails can link to the correct pages (for example `https://spaceeditorial.com`).

 Initial authentication scaffolding comes from Laravel Breeze (Blade).
 The admin area lives under `/admin` once you sign in.

 ### Default Admin Access